TheBongoCats/Kolibri/README.md

 ### More Notifications

-Notifications are usefull for being up-to-date with Kolibri.
+Notifications are useful for being up-to-date with Kolibri.
 We also want to implement notifications for changes in kUSD price and critical changes in your ovens.
-Also we think about mail notificaitons implementation.
+Also, we think about mail notifications implementation.

 ## Technology stack: